The Uncommons: History

 By September 2022, the cafe's business model had changed to a cover charge of $10 for three hours of access to the venue's alleged library of over 1000 games.
 However, many of these games were on a "semi-permanent loan" to Hex & Co., another board game café in Manhattan co-owned by Greg May.

+In November 2023, workers at The Uncommons unionized, joining Tabletop Workers United within Workers United NY/NJ of SEIU.
+The Emergency Workplace Organizing Committee provided organizing support.

 The Uncommons has been featured on television shows, including NickMom and Take Me to Your Mother.